To: March 7, 2018

-McCord Memorial Library is dedicated to serving the North East area by assembling, organizing, preserving, and making accessible books, materials, and evolving technologies to provide stimulation, education, and recreation for all citizens.
+McCord Memorial Library is dedicated to serving the North East and all Erie County areas by assembling, organizing, preserving, and making accessible books, materials, and evolving technologies to provide stimulation, education, and recreation for all citizens.

 McCord Memorial Library Board of Directors

 Dennis Priester, President Judy Schenker, Secretary Dave Kuchta

 SueAnn Mills, V. President Colleen Bahm Ben Mosier

 McCord Memorial Library is open 54 hours a week, except during the winter months, from DST to EST, when we are open 50 hours a week.
 Our service area includes 10,609 residents in North East Borough and Township, though we serve all of Erie County.
 Funds we receive from our local governments are necessary to the McCord Library’s ability to operate efficiently.
 Below are statistics which demonstrate the activity and use McCord Memorial Library offers and benefits our residents receive.